mikirobles/spotify-song-json-generator/README.md

-# Spotify Genre Json Generator
+# Spotify Song JSON Generator

 ## How to use